fasrc/User_Codes/Languages/Cpp/Example7/README.md

 ###  Purpose

-C++ code example on the FASRC cluster. `void_point.cpp` illustrates arrays and pointers.
+C++ code example on the FASRC cluster. `void_point.cpp` illustrates how to void pointers.

 ### Contents